- Please send an e-mail to [email protected]

 74 per cent of the 320 CEOs surveyed by the Association of American Colleges and Universities in 2013, recommended a Liberal Studies education for a more creative and dynamic workplace.

 Further, based on the multifaceted needs of the global workplace and evolving lifestyles, the curriculum offers Signature and Life-Skills courses through School for Life.
-To round off this learning experience, students are required to do mandatory internships in the social sector, government/public sector, and industry.
+To round off this learning experience, students must do mandatory internships in the social sector, government/public sector, and industry.
 The combinations available for students to pick and choose from are endless, ensuring both depth and width of knowledge.

 Overall Students placed in 2021-22*